 The shopkeeper began yelling, “Get outta here, you bum!”
 It was fall in New York City and a cold front had just passed over the night before.
-I grabbed the grocery bag that held all my belongings; a ripped sweater, a crumpled water bottle, a flute, an Old Navy hoody, a half eaten sandwich that a kind person gave me the day before, a cup with spare change and a childhood doll I had since I was five.
-I longed for the days that I had a warm bed and food on the table.
+I grabbed the grocery bag that held all my belongings; an Old Navy hoody, a crumpled water bottle, a flute, a half eaten sandwich that a kind person gave me the day before and my sole source of income, a cup with spare change.
+I was wearing the tattered sweater I picked up along the way.
+I longed for the day that I had a warm bed and something to quell my noisy stomach.

-I was sitting at the dinner table talking to my foster parents eating my delicious dinner.
+As I rushed back to the night where it all started, the night my world collapsed.
+There we were sitting at the dinner table.
+My foster parents and I eating a delicious home cooked meal.
 We were eating salmon burgers with steamy mashed potatoes, and talking about our day.
-I mentioned how all of my friends were talking about going to college, I knew I didn’t have the grades to even graduate.
-My parents then mentioned they needed to discuss something serious.
+I mentioned how all of my friends were talking about going to college, I knew I didn’t have the grades to even graduate, let alone the money to go.
+My parents mentioned they needed to discuss something serious.
 My dad had lost his job and we were going to have to move back to Idaho, away from my friends.
-The rest of dinner felt like a shock.
+The rest of the meal felt like I was floating in a cloud, I was in shock.
 After dinner, I immediately went up to my room and filled a bag with my belongings and waited for my parents to fall asleep.

 My stomach was growling, like a hungry lion.
-I pulled out my flute from the Acme grocery bag and began to play the harmonious tunes from my childhood that gave me joy.
+I pulled out my flute from the Acme grocery bag and began to play harmonious tunes from my childhood that gave me joy.
 As I waited, the sun popped out to warm the slight chill in the air.
 Morning rush hour brought commuters as the sound of spare coins clinked in my cup.
-I was a freshly turned 19, so I got more money than most because I was younger and cleaner cut.
+I was a freshly turned 19, so I got more money than most because I was less homeless looking with a kind face.
 After about 4 hours I had collected $12, which was enough to get one decent meal.
 I wouldn’t go hungry today.
-The sun disappeared and as I began to pack up, a kind teenager handed me a bowl of hot soup, and her jacket.
-I thanked her so many times and sat there with a smile thinking our future was in good hands.
-Tonight I would be warm with a full stomach.
+The sun disappeared and as I began to pack up, a kind teenager handed me a bowl of hot soup, and his jacket.
+I thanked him so many times and sat there with a smile thinking… our future was in good hands.
+Tonight I would be warm with a full stomach again.